A Good Friday story for children

 When Kate went to see Sleeping Beauty with Granny, they sat in a theatre and watched the play.
 At first the stage looked like a palace ballroom.
 Then as Kate and Granny sat still in their seats, the scenery was moved.
 The stage was transformed into the princess’ bedroom and later into an overgrown forest.

-There are lots of different characters in the Passion play.
+There are many different characters in the Passion play.
 The most important one is, of course, Jesus.
 All the apostles are in the story too.

 This year Dad is going to be Saint Peter.
 He has a long brown robe and a cloak.
 He is wearing sandals on his feet.

 Edward has been given the part of the Roman standard bearer.
 He will march at the head of the Romans as they proceed to Calvary with Jesus.
 Edward has a short red tunic and a helmet and sandals that lace up his legs.
 He doesn’t really like his costume.
 It is rather short so he has insisted on wearing his shorts underneath.

 Joe is going to be Pontius Pilate’s water boy.
 He has borrowed an altar boy’s alb, from Father Brown, to wear as his costume.

 Mum and the girls will be wailing women.
 They will follow along behind Jesus as he carries his cross to Calvary and pretend to cry.
 Mum has made them all long tunics and they have mantles covering their heads.
 At the right moment, they will hide their faces in their mantles and make loud wailing noises.
 Even Annie is dressed up.
 She is the tiniest wailing woman of all.
 She looks so cute in her miniature robe.